Russell-Waterhouse/blog/content/post/ownership.md

 1. take money from more customers.
 2. take more money from each customer.
-3. reduce cost to give your customer their product or service.
+3. reduce the cost to give your customer their product or service.

 That's it.
 Those are the only three choices.